0x0501/Swan/README.md

 |_fei zhu_   | Plan |
 |_qu na'er wang_ | Plan |

-For personal use, for Me and Ming, one for Ming one for all.
+For personal use, for Me and Xiao Ming, one for Ming one for all.

-# License
+## License

 This program was released under MIT License.